nrrrdcore/public-speaking/resources.md

 + [Confessions of a Public Speaker](http://www.amazon.com/Confessions-Public-Speaker-English/dp/1449301959/tag=scottberkunco-20) - Funny and practical book full of advice on how to be an effective speaker and strategies to overcome fear of public speaking.
 + [How to Give a Great Ignite Talk](http://scottberkun.com/2009/how-to-give-a-great-ignite-talk/) - Great info for building a lightning-round size talk in a simple format.
 + [Q&A from Toughest Public Speaking Situations](http://scottberkun.com/2014/qa-from-toughest-public-speaking-situations/) - Helpful Q&A follow up from Scott Berkun's presentation on overcoming tough presentation situations.
++ + [Evangelizing Yourself](http://www.slideshare.net/whitneyhess/evangelizing-yourself-1184852) - "You can't change the world if no one knows your name."
+Advice from Whitney Hess on how to put yourself out there.

 ###For Conference Organizers:###